Duke Town

-Duke Town, originally known as Atakpa is an Efik city-state that flourished in the 19th century in what is now southern Nigeria.
+Duke Town, originally known as Atakpa, is an Efik city-state that flourished in the 19th century in what is now southern Nigeria.
 The City State extended from now Calabar to Bakassi in the east and Oron to the west.
 Although it is now absorbed into Nigeria, traditional rulers of the state are still recognized.
 The state occupied what is now the modern city of Calabar.

 Origins and society

-The Efik speak a language in the Obolo subgroup of the Niger–Congo language group.
+The Efik speak a language that is a subgroup of the Niger–Congo language group.

 They had become a power on the coast of the Bight of Biafra by the early 18th century, by which time the Duke and Eyamba families were their leaders.

 They were settled in large, fortified villages along the waterways, in a loose federation with no paramount ruler, living by fishing and farming.
 The largest settlements were Ikot Itunko, Obutong and Iboku Atapka.
 In the 19th century, the British renamed these as Creek Town, Old Town and Duke Town.

 Religion

 The traditional Efik religion considers that Abasi created the universe.
 One tradition says that Abasi's wife Atai persuaded him to let two of their children, a daughter and son, settle on the earth.
 They were not allowed to breed, but disobeyed this injunction and became the ancestors of the Efik people.
 Another version says that Abasi created two people, and did not allow them to breed.
-When they disobeyed this order, in punishment Abasi let loose death on the earth.
+When they disobeyed this order, in punishment, Abasi let loose death on the earth.

 The religion places importance on paying tribute to the village ancestors, particularly those who achieved high rank, since they can affect the fortunes of the living for good or bad.
 The earth deity Ala is appeased through the Ogbom ceremony, which makes children plentiful and increases the harvest.

 Some Efik belong to the Ekpe secret society.
 They made detailed wood carvings, masks, and accouterments that are considered complex works of art.
 Efik sacred ceremonies include drumming and music as important elements.